celedev/LuaSimpleStocks/readme.md

 ## Configuration required

 A Mac with Celedev CodeFlow version 0.9.15 or later.
+You can download CodeFlow from <https://www.celedev.com/en/support/#downloads> (registration required).

 Works on iPhone or iPad, running iOS 6 or later.